PandahutMushy/BookmarkHostPlugin/Readme.md

 # Unturned BookmarkHost Server Plugin

 ## About
 - This is a reference implementation of the BookmarkHost Plugin for Unturned servers.
+It currently supports [Rocket](https://github.com/SmartlyDressedGames/Legally-Distinct-Missile), but you're welcome to create another implementation of it!
 - Its purpose is to update your Bookmark Host web listener with your server's latest FakeIP connection information.
 - When your Unturned server changes its IP address, clients who have bookmarked your server(s) in-game will still be able to connect to it.